mrgargsir/HEWPExcelADDins/README.md

 1. **Auto Login to HEWP Portal** – Securely log in with saved credentials.
 2. **Close Chrome & Clean Resources** – Closes browser sessions and frees memory.
-3. **Copy Data to Template** – Automatically transfers data into the HEWP Excel template.
+3. **Copy Data to Template** – Automatically convert unit to Meter and transfers data into the HEWP Excel template.
 4. **Item Number Selector** – Select item numbers on Portal for filling or uploading.
+5. **Pdf** – Make Pdf of Selection and Upload With Manual Entry.
-5. **Upload Template to Portal** – Upload your completed template directly.
+6. **Upload Template to Portal** – Upload your completed template directly.
-6. **Direct Data Entry** – Skip the template; enter data directly into the portal Table.
+7. **Direct Data Entry** – Skip the template; enter data directly into the portal Table.
-7. **Auto Upload Full Bill/Template** – Automatically upload The Whole Bill.
+8. **Emp Item Number Selector** – Select item numbers and Rate Type for Employ id on Portal for filling or uploading.
-8. **Website Data Scraper** – Download completed bill data from the portal in Excel Format, including a summary sheet.
+9. **Website Data Scraper** – Download completed bill data from the portal in Excel Format, including a summary sheet.
-9. **Delete Bill Data** – Remove all previously filled bill data items in one click on portal.
+10. **Delete Bill Data** – Remove all previously filled bill data items in one click on portal.
+11. **Copy Data to Template** – Automatically transfers data into the HEWP Excel template without unit conversion.
+12. **Auto Upload Full Bill/Template** – Automatically upload The Whole Bill.

 ---